?When can I get my tax back?

 You can claim your tax back after the tax year has ended, but you must claim your tax back within a year.

 The tax year in Luxembourg runs from January 1st to December 31st.

 ?How much money will I get back?

-?How long will it take to receive my Belgian tax refund?
+?How long will it take to receive my Luxembourg tax refund?
+Where's my refund?

-?It seems like my tax refund is taking a long time.
-What’s going on?
+?My refund is taking a long time – what’s going on?

 ?How do I know what's happening with my tax return?

 You get you the maximum legal tax refund possible

 ?How much will it cost?